 Trey doesn't appear to be answering her question, so she tries again.

 "Dogs?
 Hmmm... never put much thought into it.
 Always seemed like too much work, too much mess.
 I don't know how I feel about the way we've domesticated animals."

 "Oh.
 I've been thinking about getting a dog."

 Jared had adopted a dog to try to fill the gap between them.
 Some poodle type thing he named Sharpie.
 She'd been disappointed in his lack of imagination when she'd spotted the container of pens and markers on his desk a few days later.
 But, considering they'd met at a meditation center, at least he hadn't named it Bodhi or Om or Shanti.

 She hadn't liked the dog at first, it representing what she knew it did, a last-ditch effort.
 But there was this thing Sharpie did.
 When she and Jared had been in bed, he'd jump up, stick his nose at the edge of the covers until they lifted, then burrow himself in, deep down between the two of them at the foot of the bed, where he warmed their feet.
 He was comfortable there, sheltered from the world, and she could relate.
 She'd been afraid Sharpie would suffocate, but he never did.

 Her new apartment is small, barely qualifying as a one bedroom.
-The windows are single pane, and she hears every noise that passes, every conversation that takes place on the sidewalk below.
+The windows are single pane, and she hears every passing noise, every conversation on the sidewalk below.
 Friday and Saturday nights the bar next door and its cheap pints spill onto the street.
 She envies those students, the freedom they have, their lives still in bloom.
 Of course it only highlights the silence inside the apartment, and she misses the click of Sharpie's nails against hardwood.

 "I don't know.
 I always thought animals should run free," he said.